 Hope Enterprise Corporation (HEC) is the primary sponsoring organization of Hope and operates as a community development financial institution for the purpose of providing investment capital to rural and economically disadvantaged communities.
 As part of its strategy, HEC and certain of its affiliates have provided grants and secondary capital loans to Hope in order to provide an affordable lending program to low-income communities.
 Further, Hope and HEC have entered into certain contractual arrangements wherein HEC agreed to reimburse Hope for certain operating expenses and for certain losses incurred on loans considered to be higher risk than typically underwritten by regulated financial institutions.
 Under the terms of the contractual arrangements, Hope has agreed to provide financial products and service offerings in certain low-income communities in which HEC has a mission to promote economic development.
 In consideration for these contractual services, HEC has agreed to reimburse Hope for its normal operating expenses, excluding dividend payments, on a monthly basis.
-The contractual arrangements provide for a limitation on the fluctuating monthly amount HEC will reimburse Hope which is based upon a maximum monthly net income level of \$20,000.
+The contractual arrangement provides for HEC to pay to Hope an amount to cover all normal operating expenses sufficient to enable Hope to maintain net income of no less than \$240,000 annually.